soundhound/houndify-sdk-go/README.md

 ## Example App

-`example.go` provides a working example of how to use the SDK.
+`example.go` provides a working example using the SDK.

 The example app features three modes of interacting with the Houndify API: